 When the channel is set for digital input, it monitors voltage or current.
-Note that the internal jumpers must match the software setting and must be set to Input, which is the default; see Digital I/O Module to find out how to set the internal jumpers.
+Note that the internal jumpers must match the software setting and must be set to Input, which is the default; see Digital I/O Module on page 436 to find out how to set the internal jumpers.